JacksonGreenNZ/PUCV-CIIRID-IDEA/README.md

      - Azimuth (degrees)
      - Angular Separation (if applicable)
    - A 3D visualisation of satellite trajectories and the target’s motion is generated.
+   - A 2D animation of satellites and the target’s motion is generated.

 ## Output Formats
 ### CSV Report